chanzuckerberg/czgenepi/docs/frontend/README.md

 1. And if `Bar` component uses `Baz`, we can create `./src/views/Foo/components/Bar/components/Baz` to encapsulate `Baz` component's implementation details

 As you can see, a component is typically made of other components and/or sub-components, so we can use the basic component file structure illustrated above to recursively build out a component at any level.
 One benefit of this recursive structure is that the component interface and boundaries are well defined, so extracting a component to a different directory is as easy as cut and paste

+## Redux Store Structure
+All code related to the configuration of the Redux store lives in `./src/common/redux/`.

+Here's what you'll find:
+- `index.ts` -- store set up, including defining the initial store state on app load.
+- `actions/` -- code used to update/write state to the store
+- `selectors/` -- code used to read state from the store
+- `middleware/` -- code that executes side effects from state updates
+- `hooks/` -- pre-typed hooks that you can use in the app without having to do TS declarations every time you use them

+Currently, each directory only has one file (`index.ts`) because our store is very small and only holds a couple pieces of state.
+This dir structure is set up so that we can maintain order as the app grows and potentially add more granular-sized files.

 ## Data Fetching